moorepants/learn-multibody-dynamics/sympy.rst

 Note that the argument provided to ``symbols()`` does not need to match the Python variable name it is assigned to.
-Using more verbose Python variable names may make code easier to read and understand, especially if there are many mathematical variables that you forget the meaning of.
+Using more verbose Python variable names may make code easier to read and understand, especially if there are many mathematical variables that you need to keep track of.
 Note that the subscripts are recognized too.

 .. jupyter-execute::